-Each department is directed by a Manager (or person in charge), who is often supported by a Team Leader in charge of an operating team.
+Each department is directed by a Manager (or person in charge), who is often supported by a Deputy Manager in charge of an operating team.
 An operating team brings together, within the department, several people with different skills and levels of competency who work on a specific and clearly defined area of business.
 Each operating team has staff classified according to levels of competency, seniority and professional experience: Junior, Qualified Junior, Senior, Senior Expert, Specialist.

 For their part Business Managers or Business Leaders have the responsibility of managing profit centers or business units (the grouping of several staff members from different departments with different levels of competency whose task is to build all or part of the financial results of the company).
 One or several arbitrage strategies, for example, can be the focus of a business unit.

 |Junior||Integration period||All staff at the beginner’s stage|

 |Qualified Junior||Specialization period||After 12 months as a Junior|

 |Senior Expert||Optimization period||After 18 months as a Senior|